Here are some concertina recordings mostly from the first quarter of the

 considerable talent on the instrument.

-I have no information on this duo, but Stuart Eydmann notes in Chapter 8
+I have no information on this duo or their instruments, but Stuart Eydmann notes in Chapter 8

 The Life and Times of the Concertina